KirilMadzharov/Programming-Fundamentals-with-Python---May-2023/README.md

 **Key Skills Acquired:**

 Proficiency with the standard functionalities of the programming language.
-Mastery in analyzing problems and decomposing them into computer-executable steps.
+Mastery in analysing problems and decomposing them into computer-executable steps.
 Capability in handling linear data structures.
 Fundamentals of HTML and CSS.
 Grasping the intricate interplay between diverse IT concepts.